MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #1: Roll-a-ball.md

 ## **Personal changes**

 #### **Level expansion**
-Changed the background to a solid color, imported two asset bundles and used them to add textures and/or change assets of the ball, collectables and enemies.
-ALso used some props to exapnd and enhance the level a bit. level from the top:
+I Changed the background to a solid color, and also imported two asset bundles.
+Some assets were used to exapnd (4 times bigger than the orgonal roll-a-ball level) and enhance the level a bit.
+I used one of the assets to change the enemie's mesh into this ring-like shape, and made it rotate along a local axis so that it looks like it is rolling.
+I also used some imported assets to make the walls/obstacles of the level (the modular construction kit asset), and used some textures from the other asset to give the collectable, the enemies and the player a new look. level from the top:
 ![RollaBallGif](../Images%20and%20GIFs/RollaBallLevel.png)

 #### **Difficulty tweak**
-I wanted to make the game at least somewhat challenging, so I added two more enemies and made them a bit faster, and after each collectible was collected - to decrease the speed of the player by 1.
+I wanted to make the game at least somewhat challenging, so I added two more enemies and made them a bit faster (speed set to 3), and after each collectible was collected - to decrease the speed of the player by 1.
 There are 9 collectables, and the initial player speed is 15, so when the player needs to collect the last collectable, their speed is 4, which does make the game a bit harder.

 #### **Restart Button**
 I saw how annoying it to keep restarting the game to replay the level, so I added a button that appears when win/lose condition is met, and activates this line: `SceneManager.LoadScene("MiniGame");`.